estipla05/CryptoFolio-Excel-with-VBA-project/README.md

 ![Dashboard Screenshot](dash.png)

 ## Notes
+- This project is licensed under the MIT License.
 - This repository contains demo data only.
 - You can upload or change any data in the form.
 - For an accurate results please use the refresh button in the investments window.